Patbox/polymer/MODS.md

 # Mods using Polymer
 A list of server-side Fabric/Quilt mods using Polymer, ordered alphabetically.
+*Some mods work best with Polymer's auto-generated resource pack: `/polymer generate-packs`*

-## Advanced Golems (1.19.4)
+## Advanced Golems (1.20.1 / latest)
 *Advanced Golems* adds a small golem that helps the player defend an area from hostile mobs.

 ### Links: